biopragmatics/oquat/docs/invalids/prefix/so.md

 ## `ensemblglossary`: Ensembl Glossary

-Identifiers for this prefix are given incorrectly correctly in `ensemblglossary`.
+Identifiers for this prefix are given incorrectly in `ensemblglossary`.

 | external_xref                        |   usages_count | usages                                                                                                                    |
 |--------------------------------------|----------------|---------------------------------------------------------------------------------------------------------------------------|